Tara Statue Portrays the “Mother of Liberation”

-The divine inspiration behind Tara statues is a renown Buddhist deity that first appeared in the “Prajnaparamita Sutra”.
-However, the meaning of Tara statues found in the sutra was vague and mostly coincided with the rapidly evolving popularity of Mahayana Buddhism.
-Eventually, about 5 centuries later, her essence evolved to become expressed as the “compassion of perfected wisdom”.
+The divine inspiration behind a statue of Tara is a renown Buddhist deity that first appeared in the “Prajnaparamita Sutra”.
+However, the Tara statue meaning found in the sutra was vague and mostly coincided with the rapidly evolving popularity of Mahayana Buddhism.
+Eventually, about 5 centuries later, the essence of a Tara statue evolved to become expressed as the “compassion of perfected wisdom”.

 Green Tara Statue